-If you are headed somewhere by yourself or on an active weekend with your friend, and you don’t need luxury amenities, then Desert Pearl Inn is the place to go.
+If you are headed somewhere alone or on an active weekend with your friend and don’t need luxury amenities, then Desert Pearl Inn is the place to go.

 We love this choice for solo travelers, friends, or families who want to enjoy the outdoor pools, views of Zion outside their doorstep, onsite dining, recreational opportunities, and modern rooms.